logdna/logdna_lograge_example/GUIDE.md

-# Guide: Rails, Lograge, and LogDNA Hello World
+# Guide: Rails, Lograge, and LogDNA Decipher App

 Brevity tends to be the move when it comes to Hello World.
 So I am gonna skip explaining the app logic.
 In a nutshell we are going to be setting up a simple <a href="https://rubyonrails.org/" target="_blank">Rails</a> app with <a href="https://github.com/roidrage/lograge" target="_blank">Lograge</a> that displays an encoded message on the localhost site while sending the key to decipher it to <a href="https://logdna.com" target="_blank">LogDNA</a>.
 By entering in the logged code, you can decipher the message.